emilycolavito/emilycolavito/README.md

 ## Hello, My name is Emily Colavito Bullock

-I am currently pursuing a degreen in Business Analytics and Information Systems at the University of South Florida.
+I am currently pursuing a degree in Business Analytics and Information Systems at the University of South Florida.
 I have several passions I am interested in such as real estate, new home development, and data analytics.
 Some academic interests that I have are relative to business applications and finance.
 Overall, I am hoping to continue to pursue a career in real estate development, specifically new home construction sales.